thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   layers covering the production sample used in attenuation estimation experiments.
 Note the dependence on frequency.

+  Again, the attenuation coefficient, α, in dB/cm is calculated using the signal amplitude in the absence of the sample, A\ :sub:`w`, the signal amplitude with the sample in place, A\
+  :sub:`s`.
+If the two equation that define these two cases are divided, the result placed in decibels, and we solve for :math:`\alpha`,

+  .. math:: \alpha (f) = \frac{20}{d} \log_{10} ( \frac{A_w T_{total}}{A_s} ) + \alpha_w (f)

-  The thickness of the test cylinder was
+  The thickness of the test cylinder was 5.00 mm measured with a calibrated micrometer.
+This is significantly thinner than the larger 'hockey-puck' cyclinders used at lower frequencies to limit high frequency attenuation.

-  5.00 mm measured with a calibrated micrometer.
-The density of the TM material was 1.045 g/mL for the 4000E phantom and 1.062 g/mL for the 5000E phantom.
+  Attenuation of water, α\ :sub:`w`, which is negligible at lower frequencies, must be accounted for at high frequencies.

 This method involves measuring the ultrasound signal in a water tank with a transmitting and receiving transducer, then repeating the signal acquisition